brochhagen/nlpupf/material/2024q2/session09/ex3.md

 This exercise counts 30% toward your final grade.
 Your task is to write a brief report on an NLP-related project.
 You are free to choose.
 As before, the report should be a PDF document; no longer than 2 pages.
 It should include the sections described below.
 The 2-page limit does not include references (optional); supplementary material (optional); and the list of contributions (only if working in groups).

-If you cannot think of any particular project of interest to you, feel free to do the task from Exercise 2 that you did not do before.
-The grading will be adjusted for the 5% extra that this exercise is worth.
+If you cannot think of any particular project of interest to you, feel free to build on your work from Exercise 2.
+The grading will be adjusted for the 5% extra that this exercise is worth so do make sure to present a clean and clear expansion of your previous work.

 ***